damianobertolini/msp432_IR_Controller/README.md

  The Bluetooth option also provides a "landing" function which just smoothly decrements the power intensity of the propellers until the helicopter stops.

- In order to setup the Bluetooth Connection, you need a BLE-Compatible device with Position and Bluetooth enabled, and an app for BLE Scanning and signal sending (you can you the one you prefer, for example BLE Terminal available on Google Play).
+ In order to setup the Bluetooth Connection, you need a BLE-Compatible device with Position and Bluetooth enabled, and an app for BLE Scanning and signal sending (you can choose the one you prefer, for example BLE Terminal available on Google Play).
 After connecting, launch the program on MSP432 and you will receive some messages which indicate that the connection is established and working.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>